giotto-ai/gtda-docs/dev/_sources/theory/glossary.rst

 together with a total order :math:`\leq` on its simplices or elementary cubes such that for each :math:`y \in X` the set :math:`\{x \in X\ :\ x \leq y\}` is a subcomplex of :math:`X`.
-A cellwise filtration can be naturally thought of as a .
+A cellwise filtration can be naturally thought of as a filtered complex.

-.. _clique and flag complexes:
+.. _clique_and_flag_complexes:

 Clique and flag complexes
 -------------------------